-1. Remove burner base assembly from carton.

-Note: Do not pick up burner base assembly by burners as this could damage heater.
-Always handle base assembly by grate.

-- 2. Remove all protective packaging applied to heater for shipment. - 3.
-Check all items for any shipping damage.
+- Remove logs and burner base assembly from carton.
+NOTE: Do not pick up burner base assembly by burners as this could damage heater.
+Always handle base assembly by grate. - 2.
+Remove all protective packaging applied to logs and base for shipment. - Check all items for any shipping damage.
 If damaged, promptly inform dealer where you purchased the heater.